 The musculoskeletal systems of our bodies thrive on being on the floor.
 As a Manual Therapist, I am continually recommending for clients that they integrate a simple Yoga practice into their health routines, especially poses that require one or both arms to contact the floor.
 I recently encountered the “5 Tibetan Rites”, a simple variant of ancient Yoga practice that is easy to incorporate into ones daily routines, and embody this concept of arm contact with the floor.

 The Rites were first written about in 1939 by Peter Kelder in his book “The Eye of Revelation: The Ancient Tibetan Rites of Rejuvenation”1.
 This is a great little book, which is historically significant for its role in the introduction of holistic concepts of health to the west.
-The five rites look easy, but are actually surprisingly challenging.
+The five rites look easy but can actually be surprisingly challenging.
 I recommend that you do each position only up to just before the point at which you experience strain or muscle shaking2.
 You will find that with repeated practice, your range will soon increase.

 A: With the exception of the first exercise, these exercises are homologous, meaning that they engage the upper and lower body symmetrically.
 Homologous movements stimulate our most ancient, pre-vertebrate, animal/motor reflexes.
 The 5 Tibetan Rites are the first set of exercises I have encountered that isolate this fundamental neurological system, which emerged while animals were exploring the foundations of movement (along a line).
-Most exercise sets from Yoga etc. blend these with heterolateral and homolateral exercises which engage our much more complex reptilian and mammalian neurology.
+Most exercise sets from Yoga etc. blend these with heterolateral and homolateral exercises that engage our much more complex reptilian and mammalian neurology.
 I have observed that stimulating this foundational homologous neurology influences the fluidity and ease of the entire animal motor architectural edifice, which in us culminates in bipedal gait.
 Evolution and Exaptation> explain how more complex movements are built on top of, and from attributes of more primitive systems.
 The described “miraculous” effects of doing the exercises mentioned in “The Eye of Revelation” could result from improved global motor system efficiency, freeing additional energy for biological housekeeping tasks which we consequently experience as enhanced vigor and vitality.

 Following this line of thought, the Yoga “Child’s Pose” would be another exercise in this set, and I usually include it when doing the 5 Tibetan Rites.